-8. Create design elements with symbols
+8. Create design elements with fonts, letters, and symbols

-The top left design was created with capital I in the Modern font.
+The top left design was created with a capital I in the Modern font.
 Rotate it sideways, and you can create a bar chart or an underline/backdrop for your text.

 Across from that, you see a pink asterisk also in the Modern font.
 Use these to create stars or snowflakes in your photo or video.